ericchiang/go-acme/README.md

 // The challenge has been verified!
 ```

-### TLSSNI
+### TLS SNI

-TLSSNI challenges (`tls-sni-01`) require responding to a given [TLS Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) request with a specific certificate.
+TLS SNI challenges (`tls-sni-01`) require responding to a given [TLS Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) request with a specific certificate.
 These server names will not be for the actual domain begin validated, so the challenge can be completed without certificate errors for users.

 ```go
 chal := chals[0]